 Try out players are limited to one base.
 They may play anywhere in the field and are available to pinch run.
-They have priority pick up for teams needing players.
-After four (4) games, tryout players become priority pickup players in they are not assigned to a team.
+They have priority pick up status for teams needing players.
+After four (4) games, tryout players become non-priority pickup players if they are not assigned to a team.